JohnSasser/Portfolio/README.md

 # Portfolio

-This site is used to display some of the technologies that i have practiced with wile at Ga Tech.
+This site is used to display some of the technologies that i have practiced with while at Ga Tech.
 I have current and live projects listed and an email link utilizing formspree.

 _Visit the live site_ [Portfolio](https://johnsasser.github.io/Portfolio/)